Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 This isn't the independence of "I like doing things alone" (though that's part of it).
 It's the independence of "I need to think my own thoughts, form my own opinions, and arrive at my own conclusions, even if they're different from everyone else's."
 Aquarius doesn't rebel for the sake of rebellion.
 They rebel because they genuinely see things differently and refuse to pretend otherwise.

 The originality follows naturally.
 When you think independently, you inevitably arrive at original ideas.
 Aquarius is the sign associated with innovation, invention, and the kind of thinking that looks eccentric in the present and prescient in retrospect.
-They're the early adopter, the contrarian, the person whose weird hobby turns out to be the next big thing.
+That same independent streak shows up in what they wear.
+An Aquarius drawn to jewellery wants something nobody else has.
+An amethyst druzy pendant with its raw crystal surface.
+A geometric silver ring that looks more like architecture than accessory.
+They don't wear what's popular.
+They wear what's interesting.

 The emotional distance